-(94) Pilla-lu ravi-ki tama-ni taamu paricayam ceesu-kunn-aa-ru child-PL Ravi-DAT 3PL-ACC 3PL.NOM introduce do-VR-PST-PL 'The children introduced themselves to Ravi.'
+(92) pilla-lu ravi-ki tama-ni taamu paricayam ceesu-kunn-aa-ru child-PL Ravi-DAT 3PL-ACC 3PL.NOM introduce do-VR-PST-3PL 'The children introduced themselves to Ravi.'

-Hence, even changing the direction of the probe for intensifier does not solve the issue.
+Hence, even changing the direction of the probe for the intensifier does not solve the issue.
 There is, however, a way forward.
-In recent work on English complex anaphors and intensifiers, Charnavel & Sportiche have argued that complex reflexives have a more intricate structure than what we see on the surface (Charnavel & Sportiche to appeara,t; cf. Safir 1996, Labelle 2008: 847) They claim that in the complex reflexive, the intensifier (following work by Eckardt 2001) is a two-place predicate of identity taking the overt pronoun (in English) as one argument and a null element represented in (95) as α as its other.
-The intensifier ensures that the two elements are co-valued.
+In recent work on English complex anaphors and intensifiers, Charnavel & Sportiche have argued that complex reflexives have a more intricate structure than what we see on the surface (Charnavel & Sportiche to appeara,t; cf. Safir 1996, Labelle 2008: 847).
+They claim that in the complex reflexive, the intensifier (following work by Eckardt 2001) is a two-place predicate of identity taking the overt pronoun (in English) as one argument and a null element represented in (93) as α as the other.
+The intensifier ensures that the two elements are co-valued.21

-(95) [him [self α]]
+(93) [him [self α]]

-For Charnavel & Sportiche, α is a trace/unpronunced copy of the antecedent, a type of movement approach to complex reflexives discussed in the previous sections.
+For Charnavel & Sportiche, α is a trace/unpronounced copy of the antecedent, a type of movement approach to complex reflexives discussed in the previous sections.
 As we have discussed, these types of approaches falter because of the ability for complex reflexives to occur in island environments like coordinations.
 Departing from this analysis slightly, instead of treating α as a trace of movement, what if instead α is in fact PRO controlled by the anaphor's antecedent.
 This would allow us to circumvent the issue of movement out of islands, as there is no movement dependency.
 Another attribute of the analysis is that we know that PRO independently allows for case transmission (Landau 2008), which would allow for the antecedent's case features to be transmitted to a position that is local to the intensifier, and that such transmission is still possible across another NP (Landau 2008: 890), hence we do not run into similar issues regarding minimality that occur with upward probing.
-Under this type of analysis, the intensifier does not agree with the antecedent in case features directly, but instead the relation is mediate via PRO: the antencedent transmits case to PRO and the intensifier agrees with PRO hence copying the transmitted features.
+Under this type of analysis, the intensifier does not agree with the antecedent in case features directly, but instead the relation is mediated via PRO: the antecedent transmits case to PRO and the intensifier agrees with PRO hence copying the transmitted features.
 Also since PRO is co-referent with its controller, and the intensifier forces PRO to co-refer with the referent of the base, then the controller of PRO must be co-referent with the base of the anaphor, hence only the NP that is co-referent with the anaphor can share its case with the intensifier via PRO.
-Under this analysis, the complex reflexive in Telugu has the structure given in (96).
+Under this analysis, the complex reflexive in Telugu has the structure given in (94).
+We depart from Charnavel & Sportiche and treat what we have been calling the pronomominal base as the head of the NP, PRO + the intensifier adjoins to the head to create the complex reflexive.
+As the adjoined NP is at the phase edge, it is still accessible for operations in the higher domain.